gnapoles/fcm_mp/README.md

 ### Prediction

-We can contrast the predictions made by the model with the ground-truth.
+We can contrast the predictions made by the model with the ground truth.
 To obtain the predictions for the training data $X$, we can call the `model.predict(X)` function, which results in the following matrix:

 $$
 \hat{\textbf{Y}} = \begin{pmatrix}